Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Introduction

-The approach benefits from compositionality and algebra in various ways.
-They allow us to localise the development of novel concrete state transformer semantics for evolutions commands of hybrid programs that declare a continuous vector field and a guard.
-These commands are interpreted as unions of all orbits of solutions of the vector field at some initial value, subject to the guard constraining the durations of evolutions.
-This concrete semantics covers situations beyond the remits of the Picard-Lindel{\"o}f theorem~\cite{Hirsch09,Teschl12}; the other two form instances.
-We can then plug the predicate transformers for evolution commands into the generic algebras for while program and their rules for verification condition generation.
+Our framework benefits from compositionality and algebra in various ways.
+Using algebra allows us to derive most of the semantic propreties needed for verification by equational reasoning, and it reduces the overhead of developing different concrete semantics to a minimum.
+Using modal Kleene algebras and predicate transformer algebras, in particular, makes large parts of verification condition generation equational, and thus accessible to Isabelle's simplifiers.
+Compositionality of our extant framework for classical programs allows us to localise the development of concrete semantics for hybrid programs to the specification and formalisation of a semantics for evolutions commands.
+We only need to replace standard models of the program store by a hybrid store model.
+In our denotational state transformer semantics, evolution commands are interpreted as unions of all orbits of solutions of the vector field at some initial value, subject to the guards constraining the durations of evolutions.
+This covers situations beyond the remits of the Picard-Lindel{\"o}f theorem~\cite{Hirsch09,Teschl12} and supports general reasoning about guarded invariant sets.
+Ultimately, we can simply plug the predicate transformers for evolution commands into the generic algebras for while programs and their rules for verification condition generation.

-Verification condition generation for evolution commands is supported by three procedures that are inspired by $\dL$, but work in more general situations.
-The first one requires users to supply a flow and a Lipschitz constant for the vector field specified by the evolution command.
+Verification condition generation for evolution commands is supported by three workflows that are inspired by $\dL$, but work differently in practice:

+\begin{itemize} \item The first one asks users to supply a flow and a Lipschitz constant for the vector field specified by the evolution command.
+We usually obtain this data using an external computer algebra system (integrating one into Isabelle seems routine and is left for future work).
 After certifying the flow conditions and checking Lipschitz continuity of the vector field, as dictated by the Picard-Lindel\"of theorem, the orbit for the flow can be used to compute the weakest liberal preconditions for the evolution command.
+This workflow deviates from $\dL$ in allowing users to supply an interval of interest as domain of the flow.

-The second procedure requires users to supply an invariant set for the vector field in the sense of dynamical systems theory~\cite{Hirsch09,Teschl12}.
-After certifying the properties for invariant sets---which does not presume any knowledge of solutions---a correctness specification for the evolution command and the invariant set can be used in place of a weakest liberal precondition.
-The third one uses flows ab initio in evolution commands and thus circumvents checking any continuity, existence, uniqueness or invariant conditions of vector fields mentioned.
+\item The second workflow works more generally in situations where unique solutions need not exist or are difficult to work with.
+It requires users to supply an invariant set for the vector field in the sense of dynamical systems theory~\cite{Hirsch09,Teschl12}.
+After certifying the properties for invariant sets, a correctness specification for the evolution command and the invariant set is used in place of a weakest liberal precondition.
+Here, beyond $\dL$, we support working with solutions defined over chosen intervals and using $\dL$-style inference rules as well as arbitrary higher-order logic.